Occupational health psychology: Origins

 The Industrial Revolution prompted thinkers, such as Karl Marx with his theory of alienation, to concern themselves with the nature of work and its impact on workers.
 Taylor's (1911) Principles of Scientific Management as well as Mayo's research in the late 1920s and early 1930s on workers at the Hawthorne Western Electric plant helped to inject the impact of work on workers into the subject matter psychology addresses.
 About the time Taylorism arose, Hartness reconsidered worker-machine interaction and its impact on worker psychology.
-The creation in 1948 of the Institute for Social Research (ISR) at the University of Michigan was important because of its research on occupational stress and employee health.
+The creation in 1948 of the Institute for Social Research (ISR) at the University of Michigan was important because of ISR's research on occupational stress and employee health.

-Research in the U.K. by Trist and Bamforth (1951) suggested the reduction in autonomy that accompanied organizational changes in English coal mining operations adversely affected worker morale.
+Research published in the 1950s and extending to the 1970s helped lead to the emergence of OHP.
+For example, in the U.K. Trist and Bamforth (1951) found that the reduction in miner autonomy that accompanied organizational changes in English coal mining operations adversely affected morale.
 Arthur Kornhauser's work in the early 1960s on the mental health of automobile workers in Michigan also contributed to the development of the field.

 A 1971 study by Gardell examined the impact of work organization on mental health in Swedish pulp and paper mill workers and engineers.
 Research on the impact of unemployment on mental health was conducted at the University of Sheffield's Institute of Work Psychology.
 In 1970 Kasl and Cobb documented the impact of unemployment on blood pressure in U.S. factory workers.

 Recognition as a field of study

-A number of individuals are associated with the creation of the term "occupational health psychology" or "occupational health psychologist".
-They include Ferguson (1977), Feldman (1985), Everly (1986), and Raymond, Wood, and Patrick (1990).
+Several individuals are associated with independently creating the term "occupational health psychology" or "occupational health psychologist."
+They include Ferguson for his 1977 conference paper and 1981 publication, Feldman (1985) and his colleague Everly (1986), and Raymond, Wood, and Patrick (1990).
 In 1988, in response to a dramatic increase in the number of stress-related worker compensation claims in the U.S., the National Institute for Occupational Safety and Health (NIOSH) "recognized stress-related psychological disorders as a leading occupational health risk" (p.
 201).
 With the increased recognition of the impact of job stress on a range of problems, NIOSH found that their stress-related programs were significantly increasing in prominence.
 In 1990, Raymond et al. argued in the widely read American Psychologist that the time has come for doctoral-level psychologists to get interdisciplinary OHP training, integrating health psychology with public health, because creating healthy workplaces should be a goal for psychology.